junhe/wiscsee/README.md

 > Disclaimer: use this software at your own risk.
 We are not responsible for any data loss.

+> If you have any questions, please open an issue at https://github.com/junhe/wiscsee/issues.
+I'll be happy to help.

 WiscSee is an I/O workload analyzer that helps you understand your application performance on SSDs.
 WiscSee comes with a fully functioning trace-driven SSD simulator, WiscSim, which supports enhanced versions of multiple well-known FTLs, NCQ, multiple